Research Requirement (PSYC 4998 and Courses)

 Prerequisite(s): PSYC 170 (new number PSYC 1440), AND one semester of statistics (no exceptions will be made)

 Semester: Spring semester only.
-Not offered in Fall 2024.
+Not offered in the Fall semester.

 Credits units: 1 CU